 Brooke has filmed numerous pilots and is currently in post-production for two movies.
 The first is the controversial “Bobbie Kristina Biopic,” in which she plays Bobbi’s real life best friend that overdosed just a month before Bobbi’s death that was all too similar to her mother Whitney Houston’s death.
 Her second film “A Winter Wedding” is a beautiful love story along side actress Andrea Bowen (Desperate Housewives) and will be out later this year.

-In between filming these two movies Brooke also made appearances on Lee Daniels “Empire” spinoff“Star” with Queen Latifa, as well as Gabrielle Union’s show on BET, “Being Mary Jane.”
+Brooke made appearances on Lee Daniels “Empire” spinoff “Star” with Queen Latifa, Gabrielle Union’s show on BET, “Being Mary Jane,” the CBS show "The Inspectors," and most recently will be playing Julia Guilford in Fox's "The Resident."

-Brooke is repped by Jack Kingsrud at Silver Lining Entertainment, and Jason Lockhart at AMT.
+Brooke is repped by Jack Kingsrud at Zero Gravity Management, Tanya Kleckner at Henderson Reps, Jason Lockhart at AMT, and David Ziff at CESD.